 The Canadian Youth Chess Championship is Canada's largest youth chess event!

 The players are split into 12 sections based on age and gender.
-The top 3 finishers in each section are sponsored and qualified to become official representatives for:
+The top 3 finishers in each section qualify for:

 2) Pan American Youth Chess Championship